-It is unlikely that measurable changes will occur to populations of marine mammals as a result of the management plans and the cessation of existing activities given that these species have already been afforded protection via other regulatory processes (Bailey et al. 2012b).
+It is unlikely that measurable changes will occur to populations of marine mammals as a result of the management plans and the cessation of existing activities (Bailey et al. 2012b).
 Potential indicators for monitoring include species population counts.

 10.1.8 Seabirds